Site icon Sancerres at Sunset

 Nashville, Tennessee

 As I drove east from Texas, the road trip took on an unmistakable feeling of wrapping up.
 I was back in the southeast.
+It was both comforting and bittersweet.

 This post contains affiliate links.
 For more information, click here.